Houston Astros: 2005: First World Series played in Texas

 The Astros won the National League Division Series against the Atlanta Braves, 3–1, with a game four that set postseason records for most innings (18), most players used by a single team (23), and longest game time (5 hours and 50 minutes).
 Trailing by a score of 6–1, Lance Berkman hit an eighth-inning grand slam to narrow the score to 6–5.
 In the bottom of the ninth, catcher Brad Ausmus hit a game-tying home run that allowed the game to continue in extra innings.
 In the bottom of the tenth inning, Luke Scott hit a blast to left field that had home run distance, but was inches foul.
 This game remained scoreless for the next eight innings.
-In the top of the 15th inning, Roger Clemens made only his second career relief appearance, pitching three shutout innings, notably striking out Julio Franco, at the time the oldest player in the MLB at 47 years old; Clemens was himself 43.
+In the top of the 15th inning, Roger Clemens made only his second career relief appearance, pitching three shutout innings, notably striking out Julio Franco, at the time the oldest player in MLB at 47 years old; Clemens was himself 43.
 In the bottom of the eighteenth inning, Clemens came to bat again, indicating that he would be pitching in the nineteenth inning, if it came to that.
 Clemens struck out, but the next batter, Chris Burke, hit a home run to left field to send the Astros to a 7–6 victory.
 The National League Championship Series featured a rematch of the 2004 NLCS.
 The Astros lost the first game in St. Louis, but would win the next three games.
 Though the Astros were poised to close out the series in Game Five in Houston, Brad Lidge gave up a monstrous two-out three-run home run to Albert Pujols, forcing the series to a sixth game in St. Louis, where the Astros clinched a World Series appearance.
 Roy Oswalt was named NLCS MVP, having gone 2–0 with a 1.29 ERA in the series.
 Honorary National League President Bill Giles presented the league champion Astros with the Warren C. Giles Trophy (named for his father) for winning the series; the younger Giles had been one of the founders of the original Colt 45 team in 1962, while his father Warren had been president of the National League from 1951 to 1969.